-Our organization started in 2012 by a group of Saint Paul Public Schools educators, led by Dr. Darlene Fry, who saw the large racial disparities of on-time graduation rates between African American, American Indian, and Hispanic students to their Caucasian and Asian counterparts.
-In looking deeper into this "off-track"-titled population, nearly 90% of them had been in out-of-home placement during their school career.
-(Out-of-home placement covers foster care, homelessness, juvenile detention, and chemical rehabilitation).
+Irreducible Grace Foundation (IGF) began in 2012 by a group of educators, led by Dr. Darlene Fry, who saw the large racial disparities of on-time graduation rates between African American, American Indian, and Hispanic students to their Caucasian and Asian counterparts.

-Our young people are now poised and eager to take on leadership roles.
-They want to develop more outlets to help young people who are experiencing similar life struggles.
+Our young people are now poised and eager to take on leadership roles to develop more outlets to help young people who are experiencing similar life struggles.
 In their own words, "We want to be the help we never got."